Practical Intro to the Metropolis-Hastings Algorithm/Fitting a line II

 Published:

-If you don’t like/mesh well with how I explain the concepts below, absolutely head over to any of these resources.
+If you don’t like or connect well with how I explain the concepts below, absolutely head over to any of these resources.
 They do widely vary in rigor and presentation method but are all great.

 And the style of my GIFs is inspired by this video PDF Sampling: MCMC - Metropolis-Hastings algorithm - Ridlo W. Wibowo